Difference Between Bibliography and Works Cited

 Works Cited includes titles, publisher names, date and other details of publication, and the name of the poems, articles, essays, or short stories that have been cited.

 It does not contain the sources that may have been checked by the student but not used.
-It strictly contains only the sources that were a student used to cite.
+It strictly contains only the sources that a student used to cite.

 You can come across Works Cited almost anywhere.
 It is of higher credence than a bibliography due to it exclusively containing the sources that were utilized.